freeCodeCamp/mail-for-good/README.md

 ### Troubleshooting

 We're keen to tackle any issues people encounter.
-If you experience any problems, please create an issue and we'll get back to you.
+If you experience any problems, please create an issue and we'll get back to you!

 ### How to contribute